Women in government: Australia

 As of May 2018, women comprise approximately 38% of senators and occupy 44 of the 150 seats in the House of Representatives.
 In the current 45th Parliament, the ALP exceeds their 40% quota and is made up of 44% women and the LNP 21%.
 On 1 January 2017, Australia was ranked 52 out of 175 countries in terms of women in ministerial positions and 50th out of 190 countries in terms of women in the lower house of Parliament.
 The report issued by UN Women found 24.1% of, or 7 out of the 29 Australian ministers were women.

 2007 was a notable year for women in Australian Parliament.
-Anna Bligh became Queensland's first female premier, a position she occupies for five years, and Julia Gillard MP becomes Deputy Prime Minister.
-Three years later, Gillard is elected as Australia's first female prime minister.
-Dame Quentin Bryce became the first and only woman appointed to Governor-General, a position that is representative of the Monarch, in 2008 and served until 2014.
-Christine Milne is the only woman that has been head of a major political party when she was elected leader of the Australian Greens in 2012.
+Anna Bligh became Queensland's first female premier, a position she occupied for five years, and Julia Gillard MP became deputy prime minister.
+Three years later, Gillard was elected as Australia's first female prime minister.
+Dame Quentin Bryce became the first and only woman appointed governor-general, a position that is representative of the monarch, in 2008 and served until 2014.
+Christine Milne is the only woman to have been head of a major political party when she was elected leader of the Australian Greens in 2012.

-Indigenous people, women in particular, are grossly underrepresented in Australian Parliament.
+Indigenous people, women in particular, are grossly under-represented in Australian Parliament.
 Since Federation in 1901, there have been 40 Indigenous Australians involved in any Parliament (sixteen women) and eight in the Federal Parliament (four women).
 Following are some notable figures: